Prajnaana-Technologies/PrajnaanaOpen/README.md

 # PrajnaanaOpen

-PrajnaanaOpen is a collection of selected software tools, algorithms, and reference implementations developed by **Prajnaana** as part of our embedded product engineering work.
+PrajnaanaOpen is a collection of selected software tools, algorithms, and reference implementations developed by **Prajnaana** as part of our embedded product engineering work — shared openly because engineering capability is best demonstrated through working technology.

-The projects in this repository are made available as open-source software to encourage experimentation, learning, reuse, and integration into engineering workflows.
+The projects are made available as open-source software so that engineers and organizations can explore practical implementations, experiment with the technology, reuse components, evaluate approaches for their own applications, and build prototypes and proof-of-concepts.

 Our focus is on practical solutions for **Automotive, Industrial, Medical, and Connected Device** applications.